Level/abstract-leveldown/UPGRADING.md

 ### Iterator must have a `db` reference

-The `db` argument of the `AbstractIterator` constructor became mandatory, as well a public `db` property on the instance.
+The `db` argument of the `AbstractIterator` constructor became mandatory, as well as a public `db` property on the instance.
 Its existence is not new; the test suite now asserts that your implementation also has it.

 ### Seeking became part of official API